catid/blog2022/content/posts/blog.md

 Cloudflare Pages manages my DNS hostname, SSL certificates, CDN hosting, and the worker that rebuilds the site whenever I push to github.

-Since Hugo is significantly faster than Gatsby, it takes about 15 seconds for Github changes to make it to the website.
+Since Hugo is significantly faster than Gatsby, and Pages is significantly faster than Amplify: It takes about 30 seconds for Github changes to make it to the website.

+And finally, the content is mirrored world-wide and not just locally in the US.